 This love for detail, though, has been leading the restoration of certain areas of Bodie.
 Studivant said it has been interesting to look at old census records and see the different people who lived in Mono County in the mid to late 1800s and the first 40 years of the 1900s.
 Studivant said some of the early stories spun out of Bodie may have been exaggerated.

 Finding the truth has been difficult but rewarding.
-Studivant said the Bodie State Historic Park philosophy centers on the Bodie Stabilization Project and arrested decay so the town’s buildings weather the harsh elements of both winter and summer and remain standing.
+Studivant said the Bodie State Historic Park philosophy centers on the Bodie Stabilization Project and arrested decay so that the town’s buildings will weather the harsh elements of both winter and summer and remain standing.

 Success stories abound with Bodie’s restoration.
 Studivant said the state has paid for some roof repairs and other buildings’ foundations or sides have been fortified.